Genesis 22:1-19 Step 5 Align

 Dig-In Challenges

-NOTE: For your study, follow the above link, then use the Prev or Next buttons below the verse text to go to your focus verse(s).
+NOTE: For your study, follow one of the above links, then use the Prev or Next buttons below the verse text to go to your focus verse(s).

-- REFINE: Next, compare at least a few other translations of your focus verse(s) and write about what you find in your study journal.
-I’ll be comparing ESV, AMP, NIV, NLT, and GNT starting with this biblehub.com page.
+3. REFINE: Next, compare at least a few other translations of your focus verse(s) and write about what you find in your study journal.
+I’m planning to compare the ESV, AMP, NIV, NLT, and GNT versions starting with this biblehub.com page.
 After following this link, you can navigate to your verse(s) by entering the reference in the Enter Reference or Keyword box at the top of the page and clicking the spyglass icon there.

-- REFINE: Last, I plan to check a few commentaries on my focus verses from 1 Samuel 17.
+4. REFINE: Last, I plan to check a few commentaries on my focus verses, Genesis 22:8 and 14.
 If you already have a favorite study Bible or commentary, feel free to review it, too.
-If you don’t, I recommend bibleref.com if you’re new to the Bible or Bible study: it’s easy to follow, and you can find information about the whole book and certain passages.
+If you don’t, I recommend bibleref.com if you’re new to the Bible or Bible study: it’s easy to follow and you can find information about the whole book and certain passages.

 If you’re looking for something with more detail, try checking the commentary section of StudyLight.org.
-There, you can access verse-by-verse commentaries on 1 Samuel 17 by clicking the box for your focus verse, then clicking the name of the commentary listed immediately under the text of the verse you chose.
-I recommend you review more than one commentary and listen to the Spirit’s guidance on them.
+There, you can access multiple verse-by-verse commentaries on Genesis 22:1-19 by clicking the box for your focus verse, then clicking the name of the commentary listed immediately under the text of the verse you chose.
+I recommend you review more than one commentary and listen to the Spirit’s guidance on them

 I encourage you to do what you can this week to dig deeper into God’s Word.
 I know you’ll find immense treasure there.
 And I hope you’ll check in with me again next week!